Easy classics to read for beginners.

 I think sitting down with a book (and a good cup of coffee or tea (or wine)) is half the fun of reading.
 But you do you.
 If you feel like the pages of Victor Hugo are taunting you and you need a little voice-acting to liven things up, audiobooks are a great option.

-Why Read Classic Novels
+Why It’s Worth Reading Classic Novels

 Reading classic literature usually falls into that category of things we, for some reason, feel like we need to do but don’t really want to.
 Like descaling the coffee machine and vacuuming under things instead of just around them.